Introduction

 \[ {\text{TIFF = GVA - WRIT - Depreciation of Assets + Subsidies}} \]

-• Minus depreciation of assets, which was £5.1 bn in 2022.
-Depreciation of assets represent the reduction in value of assets, such as vehicles and equipment, on the farm.
+• Minus depreciation of assets, which was £5.1 bn in 2023.
+Depreciation of assets represents the reduction in value of assets, such as vehicles and equipment, on the farm.

 The latest UK TIFF publication can be found on GOV.UK.